-Students in the final semester of the program are required to take a standardized RN Exit Exam.
+Students in the final semester of the program are required to take a standardized PN Exit Exam.
 Achievement of an acceptable score is required for successful completion of the program.
-Details are published in the Student Nursing Handbook (obtained after acceptance and available on the nursing website).
+Details are published in the Student Practical Nursing Handbook (obtained after acceptance and available on the nursing website).

-Upon completion of the Associate of Applied Science degree in Nursing, the graduate will be able to meet the standards outlined in this application.
+Upon completion of the Licensed Practical Nursing, the graduate will be able to meet the standards outlined in this application.

 I acknowledge receiving, reading, understanding, and meet the Nursing Performance Standards and the Missouri State Board of Nursing licensure requirements.
 I realize that these Performance Standards must be met for successful completion of the ECC Nursing Program.
-I further understand that completion of the ECC Nursing Program does not guarantee licensure with Missouri State Board of Nursing (MSBN).
+I further understand that completion of the ECC Practical Nursing Program does not guarantee licensure with Missouri State Board of Nursing (MSBN).

-Student Name (printed legibly): Student Signature: Date:
+Student Name (printe ed legibly): Student Signature: Date:

-NOTE: Students who do not meet Performance Standards or MSBN requirements may not be eligible for the ECC Nursing Program.
-Any applicant who is concerned about being eligible for licensure may discuss this matter with the Nursing Program Director by contacting the Allied Health office at (636) 584-6616 for an appointment.
+NOTE: Students who do not meet Performance Standards or MSBN requirements may not be eligible for the ECC Practical Nursing Program.
+Any applicant who is concerned about being eligible for licensure may discuss this matter with the Practical Nursing Program Director by contacting the Health Science office at (636) 584-6616 for an appointment.